Is Robinhood Safe?

 Customer Service

-Robinhood hasn’t been known for excellent customer support, but it has made improvements in recent years.
-On the website and app, there is a support section to assist you.
+Robinhood hasn’t been known for great customer support, but it has improved recently.
+On the website and app, there’s a support section for help.
 On the website, go to Account in the main menu and click Help.
-This opens a chat with AI, and typing “human” will connect you with a real person.
+This opens a chat that starts with an AI.
+Type “human” to try to talk to a real person.

-The Help Center on the same page answers many common questions for both new and experienced users.
+The Help Center on the same page has answers to many common questions for both new and experienced users.

 Pricing Schedule

-Robinhood’s cash card has a $2.50 ATM fee for both in-network and out-of-network withdrawals.
+Robinhood’s spending account and Cash Card have a $2.50 ATM withdrawal fee for in-network, out-of-network, and international withdrawals.
 This is in addition to any fees charged by the ATM operator.
-Robinhood refunds its own fee for customers with $300 in direct deposits per month, but not the ATM operator's fees.
+Robinhood will refund its own ATM withdrawal fee for customers who have at least $300 in direct deposits during the prior 34 days, but not the ATM owner's fees.

-Robinhood offers $0 commissions for trading stocks and ETFs, though regulatory fees apply on sales.
-Equity options have no fees per contract, while index options cost 50¢ each (Gold customers get a 15¢ discount).
+Robinhood offers $0 commissions for trading stocks and ETFs, though there are regulatory fees on sales.
+Stock and ETF options have no Robinhood per-contract fee, while index options cost 50¢ each for non-Gold customers and 35¢ each for Gold customers, plus applicable exchange, regulatory, and other fees.

 The Gold package costs $5 per month or $50 annually.
 Gold members get benefits like a

-Both Gold and non-Gold customers don’t pay recurring fees for brokerage or spending accounts.
-Robinhood has no account minimums.
+Both Gold and non-Gold customers don’t pay recurring fees for standard brokerage or spending accounts.
+Robinhood has no account minimums for self-directed brokerage accounts.

 Margin